Querins/helloBackEnd/README.md

 To deploy this application you need to:
 1. Create database "contactsdb" on MySQLServer
-2. In file src/main/resources/application.properties change the value of properties spring.datasource.username and spring.datasource.password to
-your username and password in MySQL.
+2. In file <b>src/main/resources/application.properties</b> change the value of properties <b>spring.datasource.username</b> and <b>spring.datasource.password</b> to your username and password in MySQL.
-3. Run command mvn spring-boot:run -Drun.profiles=default in project folder
+3. Run command <b>mvn spring-boot:run -Drun.profiles=default</b> in project folder